eslint/eslint/docs/src/user-guide/configuring/plugins.md

 eleventyNavigation:
     key: configuring plugins
     parent: configuring
-    title: Configuring Plugins
+    title: Configuring Extensions
     order: 4

 ---

+You can extend ESLint in a variety of different ways.

+* Add a custom parser to convert JavaScript code into an abstract syntax tree for ESLint to evaluate.
+You might want to add a custom parser if the code you're writing isn't compatible with the ESLint default parser, Espree.
+* Add a custom processor to extract JavaScript code from other kinds of files or preprocess code before linting.
+* Add plugins to include custom rules, configurations, processors, and environments in your ESLint project.

+You can include and customize all these different extension types in your ESLint configuration file.

 ## Specifying Parser

 By default, ESLint uses [Espree](https://github.com/eslint/espree) as its parser.
-You can optionally specify that a different parser should be used in your configuration file so long as the parser meets the following requirements:
+You can optionally specify that a different parser should be used in your configuration file if the parser meets the following requirements:

 1. It must be a Node module loadable from the config file where the parser is used.
 Usually, this means you should install the parser package separately using npm.
 1. It must conform to the [parser interface](../../developer-guide/working-with-custom-parsers).

-Note that even with these compatibilities, there are no guarantees that an external parser will work correctly with ESLint and ESLint will not fix bugs related to incompatibilities with other parsers.
+Note that even with these compatibilities, there are no guarantees that an external parser works correctly with ESLint.
+ESLint does not fix bugs related to incompatibilities with other parsers.

 To indicate the npm module to use as your parser, specify it using the `parser` option in your `.eslintrc` file.
 For example, the following specifies to use Esprima instead of Espree: